concord-consortium/video-paper-builder/upgrade-steps.md

     1. Remove rails 2.3 style vendor/plugins (https://weblog.rubyonrails.org/2012/1/4/rails-3-2-0-rc2-has-been-released/)
     2. Removed unused gems found in audit
     3. Set ruby version in Gemfile to ruby '1.9.3' and run bundle platform and bundle check and bundle install to validate gem versions
+    4. Remove all gem versions for gems that haven't done a major upgrade except rails (keep at 3.2.22.5) to see what versions bundler picks

 ## Steps Todo